 The detector is transported under vacuum.
-Proceed as follows, to install it into your vacuum chamber:
+Proceed as follows, to install the detector into your vacuum chamber:

-- Vent the transport container carefully with N2. - Release the M8 screws of the vacuum container and pull out the detector carefully. - Before installing the detector to your chamber, check the front side of the MCP stack for particles.
+- Vent the transport container carefully and slowly (use N2 for venting if possible). - Remove the transport container carefully. - Before installing the detector to your chamber, check the front side of the MCP stack for particles.

 The microchannel plates in front of the detector should be protected from exposure to particle contamination.
-Particles that stick to the plate can be removed by using a single-hair brush carefully and/or with dry nitrogen.
+Particles that stick to the plate can be removed by carefully using a single-hair brush carefully and/or with dry nitrogen.
 Reading the instructions "microchannel plates" in Chapter 8 is strongly recommended.